-The larger species Nepeta faassenii 'Six Hills Giant' will sprawl and can go a bit thin in the middle, and to avoid this Catmint responds well to the Chelsea Chop.
-In late May or early June, depending on the spring, cut the plant back by about a third.
+The larger species Nepeta faassenii 'Six Hills Giant' will sprawl and can go a bit thin in the middle; to avoid this you can either stake the plant, or as Catmint responds well to the Chelsea Chop, reduce its size earlier in the year.
+In late May or early June, depending on the spring, cut catmint back by about a third.
 This will delay flowering slightly and make for a more compact shrub.

 Once planted Nepeta is really easy to establish.
 It has the added bonus of being very attractive to bees and pollinators, walk past a clump on a warm day and it will be buzzing with the sound of bees.
 It is a plant which thrives in almost any conditions and does not need feeding which can make it leggy.
 Apart from bees it does attract cats, who love it.
 If you are not a cat lover and don't want sections of your plant rolled on, insert a few sticks, which will be hidden by the plant growth and serve to deter cats from taking a roll in the Nepeta.
 If you like cats you may just want to sit by and watch them go bonkers for the cat mint, making a bee line for it and rolling about.

 Nepeta is best cut back after flowering, and when doing so, if you look carefully at the plant you will see newer growth which foliage has a fresh look contrasted against the tired older foliage.
 I cut back just the old foliage, let the new growth through and this may also produce a small late flush of flowers, if the summer is good.

 The intensity of the blue fades after flowering and its worth shearing off the dead heads as it will often throw up some new flower shoots.
 Catmint is a very tough plant.
 An easy garden plant which rewards year after year, drought tolerant and requires minimal maintenance.